lukas-zronek/ssh-askpass-mac/README.md

 ssh-askpass-mac was inspired by [ksshaskpass](https://github.com/KDE/ksshaskpass) and should behave like the keychain support prior to macOS Sierra.

+## Security

+The passwords are stored in the login keychain by default, which is automatically unlocked when you log in.
+I recommend creating several keychains and enabling the auto-lock feature.
+After a password is saved in the login keychain, you can later move it to any other keychain using the keychain app. ssh-askpass-mac will fetch the password automatically from any keychain.

+The password is temporarily stored in the memory area of the ssh-askpass-mac app and with the Swift programming language it is not possible to ensure that the memory area is overwritten.
+A local attacker with administrator rights could read the memory and extract the password.

 ## Building and Installation

 **Install Xcode**